In a nutshell

 Find flights to London

-Flights to London are incredibly cheap.
-From Berlin, you can pay as little as 20 euros one way.
-We always book our flights on Skyscanner, because there we have an overview of all prices and connections – super convenient.
+Flights to London are often very affordable.
+From Berlin, for example, you can pay as little as £20 one way.
+We always book through Skyscanner because it shows all airlines and prices at a glance – super convenient!

 Find flights to London on Skyscanner